elmokulc/roboshoulder/README.md

 ## Description

-This repository the data source related to the RoboShouder project :
+This repository contains the data source related to the RoboShouder project :

 - [x] STL files of specimens
 - [x] Landmarks positions for all specimens